nayyarv/deprecated-blog/content/pages/resume.md

 ### Senior Machine Learning Engineer, Dec 2018 - Present
 Advanced Technology Group, Dolby Labs, Sydney

+- Developing wakeword and speech recognition technology for use with Dolby devices.
-- Slashed training time from a 5 days to 30 minutes by porting DNN model to GPU compatible code and using more efficient optimisation algorithms.
+- Slashed training time from a 5 days to 30 minutes by porting Julia codebase to CUDA including an implementation of CTC loss.
+This enabled more complex model builds and faster experimentation which yielded better results.
+- Determined the relationship between Baum Welch and CTC to guide efforts for multi-accent training.
 - Championed separation of training and deployment code to allow for greater flexibility, in recognition of differing constraints and requirements for each task.

-### Data Scientist (Contract), Oct 2018 - Dec 2018
+### Data Scientist (Contract & Volunteer), Oct 2018 - Dec 2018
 Sen. Di Natale's Office, Australian Parliament

  - Built ordinal LASSO logistic models to quantify odds ratios of various demographic indicators on survey responses, informing childcare, health and education policy development.